julenl/BOMSI/README.md

 The bomsi-iso.sh script (the one that creates the ISOs and VMs) is supposed to run under GNU/Linux and currently it is tested on Ubuntu and SUSE.

 The directories are named after:
-(Operative_System)-(OpenStack_Release)
+(Operating_System)-(OpenStack_Release)
-Where Operative_System is the operative system for the server running OpenStack.
+Where Operating_System is the operating system for the server running OpenStack.